It's Blue Ribbon time! 💙 Enter your creations in our Competitive Exhibits programs.🎨

 Materials

 Exhibitors must furnish their own materials, accessories, and labor for set-up and delivery.
 Management insists on the use of high-quality products and materials.
 All containers and accessories should be marked with a waterproof label listing the owner’s name and phone number on the bottom of the container.
 Valued accessories, heirlooms, etc., should not be used.
+All elements must be tasteful and appropriate for display in a garden setting.
+At the discretion of Fair Management, any items deemed inappropriate or distasteful will be removed and held for pickup at the conclusion of the Fair.

 Delivery & Pickup